dcshenkut/personal_website/content/authors/admin/_index.md

 # Interests to show in About widget
 Interests:
-- Deep learning
+- Deep Learning
 - Computer Vision
-- AI for healthcare
+- AI for Healthcare

 # Education to show in About widget
 education: